GimliGloinsSon/MoneyMoney-bitpanda-Extension/README.md

 ---------------

 * 1.5:
-    * possibility to show staked Crypto
+    * possibility to show staked Cryptos
-        * ATTENTION!!! the amount of staked cryptos contains only the amount you have staked
-        * at the moment the API from bitpanda has no possibility to get the amount of the rewards
+        * Please read the "Information for staked Cryptos"

 * 1.4:
     * bugfix issues with Bitpanda CashPlus